anyscale/Made-With-ML/README.md

 pytest --run-id=$RUN_ID tests/model --verbose --disable-warnings
 ```

-## Deployment
+## Production

-From this point onwards, in order to deploy our application into production, we'll need to either be on Anyscale or on a [cloud VMs](https://docs.ray.io/en/latest/cluster/vms/index.html#cloud-vm-index) / [on-prem](https://docs.ray.io/en/latest/cluster/vms/user-guides/launching-clusters/on-premises.html#on-prem) cluster you manage yourself.
+From this point onwards, in order to deploy our application into production, we'll need to either be on Anyscale or on a [cloud VM](https://docs.ray.io/en/latest/cluster/vms/index.html#cloud-vm-index) / [on-prem](https://docs.ray.io/en/latest/cluster/vms/user-guides/launching-clusters/on-premises.html#on-prem) cluster you manage yourself (w/ Ray).
 If not on Anyscale, the commands will be [slightly different](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/index.html) but the concepts will be the same.

 <div align="center">
   <img src="https://madewithml.com/static/images/mlops/manual.png">